Sumitra Devi (actress): Early life

-Sumitra Devi was born in 1923 at Shiuri, in Birbhum, West Bengal.
-Her original name was Nilima Chattopadhyay.
-Her father Murali Chattopadhyay was an advocate.
-Her brother's name was Ranajit Chattopadhyay.
+Sumitra Devi was born on 22 July 1923 at Suri, in Birbhum, West Bengal.
+Her original name was Nilima Chatterjee.
+Her father Muralidhar Chatterjee was an advocate.
+Her grandfather Pitambar Chatterjee was an advocate at Patna High Court.
+Her brother Ranajit Chatterjee was also an advocate.
 She was brought up in Muzaffarpur, Bihar.
-Her family shifted to Calcutta after their house and estate in Muzaffarpur was demolished due to a major earthquake.
+In 1934, her family returned to their ancestral house in Maliara, after their house and estate in Muzaffarpur was demolished in the earthquake.
+After her marriage, she settled in Bhagalpur, but then left her husband as he opposed her film career.

 Career

-During her teenage, she was immensely influenced by the beauty and stature of the veteran actresses like Chandrabati Devi and Kanan Devi and aspired to be an actress.
+Sumitra Devi was highly influenced by the beauty and stature of Kanan Devi, Chandrabati Devi and Leela Desai, veteran actresses of 1930s, and aspired to be an actress.

+She left her first husband in Bhagalpur and came to Kolkata to pursue a film career.
 She decided to send an application letter along with a photograph of her own to the office of New Theatres.
 As her father was conservative, she decided to do it secretly and to make her plan fruitful, she sought the help of her younger brother Ranajit, who agreed to cooperate with her.
 Her letter was answered and she was summoned for an interview and look test.
 At the office of New Theatres, she was asked to read lines from Tarasankar Bandyopadhyay's Ganadevata and she mesmerized everyone present there with her beauty as well as her lucid, euphonic voice.
 She was chosen for the leading role opposite K. L. Saigal in New Theatres's Meri Bahen (1944).
 Nilima adopted her screen name Sumitra Devi.